petzmitev/java-multithreaded-chat-server/README.md

 This project demonstrates the implementation of a multi-threaded client-server architecture using Java TCP sockets.

 Each connected client is handled in a separate thread, allowing multiple users to communicate simultaneously.
-Messages are broadcast to all connected clients, while newly connected users automatically receive the previous chat history.
+Messages are broadcast to all connected clients, while newly connected clients automatically receive the previous chat history stored on the server.

 ## Features